 Because learning is not limited to the classroom, we at FCS provide numerous other opportunities to engage with our world and deepen knowledge.
-Throughout the school year, team building activities are utilized to help students learn to cooperate and work with others.
+Throughout the school year, team building, activities including a trip to Mt.
+Hermon in the fall are utilized to help students learn to cooperate and work with others.
 Spring Spirit Week is one of the most memorable times of year.
 The year ends with the eighth-grade trip to the Tolerance Museum and Disneyland/California Adventure.